4) Sticking to a schedule.

 Pie.

 And I do mean PIE.
 Lots of it.
 This is one thing I remember from growing up with my mom ... we never EVER wanted for Pie.
-Mom IMG_7800made all kinds.
+Mom made all kinds.
 Cherry, apple, blueberry, Mince (AKA Stinky Feet), Lemon Meringue, Banana cream, coconut cream, bumbleberry, Strawberry, Sunday Cream (that deserves it's OWN section), Blackberry, Chocolate Silk, Pecan and Pumpkin - and I'm sure I'm forgetting a few.
 Typically, by the time we were done, there was a ratio of 1/2 of a pie per person. sometimes one full pie per person.

 It.
 Was.
 Awesome.